 “The seniors had to stay home for extended periods of time and could no longer visit our centres physically,” explained Mr Daniel Chien, Senior Group Director of Care Corner’s Seniors Services.
 “While this kept them safe from contracting COVID-19, it had adverse impact on their social and emotional well-being.”

-The programme’s plan for digital inclusion is two pronged—education and engagement as well as access to digital solutions.
+The programme’s plan for digital adoption and inclusion is two pronged—education and engagement as well as access to digital solutions.
 The centre regularly holds online programmes and workshops, primarily through Zoom, to educate seniors on how to use digital tools and keep them actively engaged.
-Some of these programmes include morning exercises, birthday and festive celebrations, craft workshops and even eating together online.
+Some of these programmes include morning exercises, birthday and festive celebrations, craft workshops, and even eating together online.